spacejack/io-ts-helpers/readme.md

 But what if you have a trusted source and a validation error is truly an exceptional occurrance?
 Always needing to handle an `Either` can sometimes be inconvenient, so maybe a factory function would be helpful.
 Or maybe you're adding io-ts to a project that has been using exceptions for error handling.
 Using Either types isn't necessarily difficult but a helper that automatically throws may reduce a bit of friction involved if you just want the run-time types.

-Additionally, one thing I was a bit surprised by is that io-ts's `decode` method returns the *same* object rather than a copy.
+One thing I was a bit surprised by is that io-ts's `decode` method returns the *same* object rather than a copy.
 Additionally, it will not strip out extraneous properties that are not part of the interface type.

 In these cases I've found the following helper function to be useful: